 We like reliable tips, proven methods, and long-lasting results.
-And when it comes to how to make money online, we like action most of all.
-That’s why we’re sharing 19 proven and actionable ways to make money online using the knowledge and skills you already have.
+And when it comes to understanding how to make money online for beginners, we like action most of all.
+That’s why we’re sharing 19 proven, actionable and quick ways to earn money online using the knowledge and skills you already have.

-As you’ll see, there are many valuable ways for creators like you to make money online, many of which you may already be ready for.
+As you’ll see, there are many valuable ways for creators like you to earn money online, many of which you may already be ready for.
 We’ll also address some of the most pressing questions like: How much money do you need to start?
 Do you need a lot of time on your hands?
 And how much money can you actually expect to make?
+Is making money from home feasible?

 Listen, we know you have skills and an itch to earn, here are ways you can actually make it happen.